Table of Contents

 6) RO/DI Water

-Any seasoned hobbyists knows that you don’t use tap water to make saltwater.
-There can be chlorine, chloramines, heavy metals, phosphates, and many other elements that you don’t want in your tank.
+Experienced hobbyists are well aware that tap water isn’t suitable for creating saltwater.
+It can contain chlorine, chloramines, heavy metals, phosphates, and various other elements that are undesirable for your tank’s health.

 7) Chemicals